Immunotherapy for Lung Cancer

 There are two types of cancer vaccines:

-• Preventive vaccines: These stimulate the immune system to destroy certain viruses that increase the risk of cancer later in life.
-As of 2023, Roswell Park Comprehensive Cancer Center is studying how CIMAvax-EGF can be used as a preventative lung cancer immunotherapy vaccine.
+• Preventative lung cancer virus treatments: These stimulate the immune system to destroy certain viruses that increase the risk of cancer later in life.

 CAR T Cell Therapy